PHYS4010 Symmetry Principles in Physics

 - Honours option in Mathematics and Statistics; Physics [Bachelor of Science (Honours)]

-- Indicative assessments in this unit are as follows: (1) assignment problems; (2) oral examination or seminar presentation; and (3) final written examination.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) oral presentation; and (3) final project report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.